PixarAnimationStudios/OpenUSD-proposals/proposals/LineStyle/README.md

 # The implementation of DashDot line style
 Our implementation will introduce a new type of primitive, the DashDotLines.
 It inherits from Curves.
 The primitive is a list of line segments or polylines.
 The width of the line will be uniform, and it will not change when camera changes.
 There can be no pattern in the line.
 Or there can be dash-dot pattern.

-The detail of the pattern will be put in a new type, the DashDotPattern.
-It inherits from Typed.
-There is an APISchema, the DashDotPatternAPI, which can bind a DashDotLines primitive with one DashDotPattern.
-One DashDotPattern can be bound to several different DashDotLines primitive.
+The detail of the pattern will be put in the DashDotPatternAPI.

 We also add a new rprim for the DashDotLines.
 We add a new shader file, the dashDotLines.glslfx, which includes both vertex and fragment shader.